Debris from implosion of Titanic-bound submersible is returned to land

 PORTLAND, Maine (AP) — Debris from the lost submersible Titan has been returned to land after a fatal implosion during its voyage to the wreck of the Titanic captured the world's attention last week.

 The return of the debris to port in St. John's, Newfoundland and Labrador, is a key piece of the investigation into why the submersible imploded, killing all five people on board.
-Twisted chunks of the 22-foot submersible came ashore at a Canadian Coast Guard pier on Wednesday.
+Twisted chunks of the 22-foot submersible were unloaded at a Canadian Coast Guard pier on Wednesday.

-Pelagic Research Services said its team is “still on mission” and cannot comment on the ongoing Titan investigation, which involves several government agencies in the U.S. and Canada.
+Pelagic Research Services' team is "still on mission" and cannot comment on the ongoing Titan investigation, which involves several government agencies in the U.S. and Canada, said Jeff Mahoney, a spokesperson for the company.

-“They have been working around the clock now for ten days, through the physical and mental challenges of this operation, and are anxious to finish the mission and return to their loved ones,” the company's statement said.
+“They have been working around the clock now for ten days, through the physical and mental challenges of this operation, and are anxious to finish the mission and return to their loved ones,” Mahoney said.

 Debris from the Titan was located about 12,500 feet (3,810 meters) underwater and roughly 1,600 feet (488 meters) from the Titanic on the ocean floor, the Coast Guard said last week.
 The Coast Guard is leading the investigation into why the submersible imploded during its June 18 descent.
 Officials announced on June 22 that the submersible had imploded and all five people on board were dead.